LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaSessionFlash.md

 )
 ```

-The same way, you can remove any value from the incoming session:
+You can remove any value from the incoming session the same way:

 ```
 Ok("Theme reset!").withSession(